svylabs/stablebase/WHITEPAPER.md

 3. Introduction of user defined stability rate to allow for flexible borrowing terms.
 4. Introduction of redemption protection for better UX for regular users.
 5. Yield for Reserve Pool and Savings Pool depositors.
+6. Experimental stability mechanics that caters to both advanced(traders, hedge funds, market makers, institutions, etc.) and regular borrowers(salaried).

+# User Profiles
+There are four kinds of user profiles with StableBase.

+1. **Borrower: User that pays only stability rate**
+   - *Risk Level*: High Risk(low stability rate), Moderate Risk(High stability rate).
+   - *Reward*: Pays one time user-chosen stability fee depending on market conditions.
+   - *Skill Level*: Advanced, needs to monitor rates and increase stability rate if needed based on market condition.
+   - *Target User Profile*: (Active Traders, those looking for short term loans that can tolerate slight risk of redemption)
+2. **Borrower: User that pays stability rate with redemption protection**
+   - *Risk Level*: Low Risk(only Liquidation risk, redemptions are protected for the time period according to chosen stability rate)
+   - *Reward*: Lowest Risk
+   - *Skill Level*: Low
+   - *Target User Profile*: (Normal salaried crypto users that wants to borrow and repay at set intervals, those looking for predictable loan terms).
+3. **Borrower: User that doesn't pay any fee, but takes part in stability through reserve ratio**
+   - *Risk Level*: High Risk(those that deviate from reference reserve ratio significantly), Moderate Risk(Lowest Reserve Ratio).
+   - *Reward*: Share of Fee revenue, 0% stability rate
+   - *Skill Level*: Advanced, needs to monitor reserve ratio and adjust periodically to avoid redemptions, set stability rate to maximize fee revenue for given market conditions.
+   - *Target User Profile*: (Institutions, Hedge funds, Market makers, those looking to generate yield on their assets)
+4. **Holder: Acquired stablecoins through trade**
+   - *Risk Level*: Low(Only risk is that the stablecoin goes off peg).
+   - *Reward*: Share of Fee revenue through Savings Pool.
+   - *Skill Level*: Low
+   - *Target User Profile*: (Anyone that wants to use stablecoin for transactions / hold it)

+Users can choose how they want to use the protocol based on their risk tolerance and their requirements.

 # Available Collateral
 ETH, StakedETH(stETH) and WrappedBTC(WBTC) will be the only collateral supported by the protocol.

 # Tokenomics
 As a purely decentralized stablecoin, StableBase (SBD) does not offer any additional tokens apart from the stablecoin itself.

-# User Experience
-In StableBase, the users set the stability rates and reserve ratio that they think is appropriate for the market conditions.
-Thus, the users need to be fairly advanced in order to reap the benefits of the protocol.

-However, for normal users, the protocol offers predictable redemptions through redemption protection which they can avail by paying a fee.
-This reduces the risk of redemption for normal users for a certain time period.

-There are three kinds of user profiles with StableBase.
-1. User that pays only stability rate.
-   - Risk Level: High Risk(low stability rate), Moderate Risk(High stability rate).
-   - Reward: Pays one time stability fee depending on market condition.
-   - Skill Level: Advanced, needs to monitor rates and update stability rate if needed.
-   - Target User Profile: (Active Traders, those looking for short term loans that can tolerate slight risk of redemption)
-2. User that pays stability rate with redemption protection.
-   - Risk Level: Low Risk(only Liquidation risk, redemptions are protected for the time period)
-   - Reward: None
-   - Skill Level: Low
-   - Target User Profile: (Normal salaried crypto users that wants to borrow and repay at set intervals, those looking for predictable loans)
-3. User that doesn't pay any fee, but takes part in stability through reserve ratio.
-   - Risk Level: High Risk(those that deviate from reference reserve ratio significantly), Moderate Risk(Lowest Reserve Ratio).
-   - Reward: Share of Fee revenue, 0% stability rate
-   - Skill Level: Advanced, needs to monitor reserve ratio and adjust periodically to avoid redemptions.
-   - Target User Profile: (Institutions, Hedge funds, Market makers, those looking to generate yield on their assets)

-Users can choose how they want to use the protocol based on their risk tolerance and loan requirements.

 # Conclusion
 StableBase represents a significant remodelling of existing CDP based protocols, with an experimental stability mechanism through the introduction of a 0% interest rate, coupled with user-defined Cash Reserve Ratio and user-defined Stability Rate, along with a better incentive structure through the introduction of yield bearing reserve pool.